Tan28-art/Llama-3.2-3B-SFT/README.md

 ├── LLM_Server_Final.py         # FastAPI server script for model deployment
 ├── Llama3.2-3B-final-fine-tune.ipynb # Jupyter notebook for fine-tuning
 ├── README.md                   # This file
+├── requirements.txt            # Python library requirements
 └── models/
    └── llama3.2-3b-sft-merged-2048sl/ # Directory for the fine-tuned model (see Model Setup)
 ```
 ## Setup and Usage

 ### Prerequisites
-* Python 3.8+
+* Python 3.9+
 * Access to a machine with GPU(s) compatible with vLLM and PyTorch (e.g., NVIDIA A100 for training/vLLM).
-* Familiarity with setting up Python environments.

 ### Model Setup
 1.  **Base Model:** You need access to the `meta-llama/Llama-3.2-3B` model.
 2.  **Fine-tuned Model:** The fine-tuned model used in this project is `llama3.2-3b-sft-merged-2048sl`.
-    * **Option A (Download):** If provided, download the fine-tuned model files and place them in a directory (e.g., `./models/llama3.2-3b-sft-merged-2048sl/`).
+    * **Option A (Download):** Download the fine-tuned model files and place them in a directory (e.g., `./models/llama3.2-3b-sft-merged-2048sl/`).
     * **Option B (Reproduce):** Run the `Llama3.2-3B-final-fine-tune.ipynb` notebook.
 This will generate the adapters.
 You will then need to merge these adapters with the base model to get the `llama3.2-3b-sft-merged-2048sl` model.
 Ensure the output path in the notebook corresponds to where the server expects the model.
 3.  **Configure Model Path:** In `LLM_Server_Final.py`, update the `MERGED_MODEL_PATH` variable to point to the location of your fine-tuned model:
     ```python